Part of a series on Internet Slang. [View Related Entries]

-“Asdf” are the keys in the left hand-side home row of a QWERTY keyboard.
+"Asdf" are the four letter keys in the left hand-side home row of a standard QWERTY keyboard.
 In the context of online conversations, the letters are commonly used as a placeholder to convey anger, annoyance or joy, oftentimes in substitute for an obscenity or swearword.
-These “grawlix”-style are also referred to as “keyboard vomit.”
+These "grawlix"-style are also referred to as “keyboard vomit.”

 Although the first usage of these style of text posts is impossible to trace back, the reason of the common letters can be explained.
 The most common keyboard style used by modern day technology follows the QWERTY-style key layout (shown below, left).
 On QWERTY keyboards, the home row consist of the letters "asdf" and "jkl;" for the left and right hand (shown below, right).
 With standard browsing, people commonly use their right hand for the mouse.
 Because of this, quick replies typed in the style of grawlix commonly make use of only the left hand to prioritize browsing and replying speed.

 Stringing home row keys together in place of words as a way to test a system dates back to as early as November 1995.
 One of the earliest instances of a string of letters being used as a method of expressing an intense emotion was submitted to Urban Dictionary on August 1st, 2006 when "asdfasdf" was defined as signifying "a number of emotions including but not limited to distress, anger, amazement, joy, disbelief, confusion, dumbfoundedness, fear, and despair."
 The definition also used "asdfjkl," "asdffda," "asdfdsa," ";alsfkdj" and "fjdksal;" as similar examples, each featuring a string of letters from the home row of a QWERTY keyboard.